Benefits

 If the education is not approved, you have two options:

-- NAV will stop your unemployment benefit, and you begin your education or training.
+- Nav will stop your unemployment benefit, and you begin your education or training.

 - You keep your unemployment benefit but do notstart your education or training.